-Again, at the start of matching, all actions are disabled, so there is no real need to disable any actions here, but we will do that nonetheless, to have a complete listing for your reference.
+Again, at the start of matching, all actions are disabled, so there is no need to disable any actions here.
 (Remember: a "+" preceding the action name enables the action, a "-" disables!).
 Also note how this long line has been made more readable by splitting it into multiple lines with line continuation.